 Conclusion

-The DenseNet121 + FC 1 Layer design is the best TL architecture in this research, with a dense layer of 1024 hidden unit, ReLu activation, batch normalization, and dropout of 0.3.
+The DenseNet121 + FC 1 Layer design is the best TL architecture in this research, with a dense layer of 1024 hidden units, ReLu activation, batch normalization, and dropout of 0.3.
 The TL DenseNet121 architecture with careful tuning proved successful in classifying images of bell pepper leaves, getting an accuracy score of 99.33% and a Cohen's Kappa value of 0.9865.

 Declarations